Building a Sleeping Pavilion for Jungle Pastors

 Right now, after long days of teaching, worship, and fellowship, these pastors sleep aboard our hammock boat, The Splendor, docked at the riverbank.
 Each day, they must climb over 100 steep steps to reach the conference center—a difficult and exhausting journey, especially for elderly pastors.

-We can change that.
+We are changing that.

 We are building a simple, open-air sleeping pavilion adjacent to our cafeteria, giving pastors a comfortable place to rest so they can fully receive the refreshment they need.
 This 100ft x 50ft facility will accommodate 150 pastors in hammocks and will also include: